 عنوان مقاله [English]

 the recommended weights, and the vulnerability map of the region was delineated.
-In this paper with respect to the significance of water table decline, two strategies were used in the process of preparing this data layer.
+In this paper, with respect to the significance of water table decline, two strategies were used in the process of preparing this data layer.
 In the first strategy, the difference in water levels was used in the first and the last months of a specific year.
 Based on this strategy, the decline of water table was prepared during 2011-2018.
 In the second strategy, the trend or slope of water table decline during the same period was used to prepare this data layer.
-The goodness-of-fit for the vulnerability map and InSAR processing was evaluated by ROC curve.
-Comparison of the results showed that the estimation of subsidence vulnerability by the first strategy varies for different years, but the second strategy provides the vulnerability to subsidence regardless of seasonal and temporal fluctuations.
-Also, the result revealed that the southeast and southwest parts of the plain, the Marand city and the Yamchi and Kushksaray residential areas were located in the vulnerable area to subsidence.
-Also, the average subsidence in this plain is 2 cm based on the results of InSAR processing during 2017-2018.
+The goodness-of-fit for the vulnerability map and InSAR processing were evaluated by ROC curve.
+The comparison of the results showed that the estimation of subsidence vulnerability by the first strategy varied for different years; however, the second strategy provided the vulnerability to subsidence regardless of seasonal and temporal fluctuations.
+Moreover, the result revealed that the southeast and southwest parts of the plain, the Marand city and the Yamchi and Kushksaray residential areas were located in the vulnerable area to subsidence.
+Moreover, the average subsidence in this plain is 2 cm based on the results of InSAR processing during 2017-2018.
 The results of this research can be utilized in the planning and management of groundwater abstraction to control subsidence.